-- Micheal Scott of The Office (US) generally comes up with incredibly stupid and self-centered ideas and observations, to the point where one of the show's running gags is to have Micheal try to explain the Aesop of the episode, only to completely miss the mark.
-However, there are times when he is genuinely right, such as when he correctly deduces that a new "restructure" of the chain of command is an attempt by David Wallace to not have to interact with Micheal so often.
+- Michael Scott of The Office (US) generally comes up with incredibly stupid and self-centered ideas and observations, to the point where one of the show's running gags is to have Michael try to explain the Aesop of the episode, only to completely miss the mark.
+However, there are times when he is genuinely right, such as when he correctly deduces that a new "restructure" of the chain of command is an attempt by David Wallace to not have to interact with Michael so often.

 - Pearls Before Swine:

-I think happiness is finding a couple extra fries at the bottom of the bag.
-(Beat Panel) Rat:
+Pig: I think happiness is finding a couple extra fries at the bottom of the bag.

-Pig made sense.
+Rat: Pig made sense.
 The apocalypse is upon us.
-Pig: